azinke/Thermistor/README.md

 The usage of this library is showcase in the example folder.
 The main functions availables are:

+- `Thermistor(uint8_t pin)`: constructor.
+The parameter `pin` is the number of the analog pin the sensor is connected to.
 - `void read(uint8_t unit = DEG_C)`: to read a measurement from the sensor.
 If no `unit` parameter provided, the temperature is returned by default in degre celcius (`°C`)